 32 Week Antenatal Visit

 8 weeks to go!
 You will be looking forward to every visit now, crossing them off your appointment card, and knowing the end is not too far away.
 You will see the Obstetrician today, who will listen to bub and address your questions or concerns.

 34 Week Antenatal Visit

 Excitement is growing, along with your bub and your tummy.
 Another thing that be growing is your tiredness and eagerness.
-A midwife and Obstetrician will see you today though and you will listen to bub and be able to address any questions.
+The Obstetrician will see you today though and you will listen to bub and be able to address any questions.
 You will be given a swab to check for Group B Strep, which is a bacteria commonly found in your vagina or rectum.
 This is a simple swab taken from the vagina and rectum and then tested.
 If GBS positive you will receive intravenous antibiotics at the time of labour.

 36 Week Antenatal Visit

 A formal ultrasound will be performed today to check growth, position, placental location and position of bub.
 Hopefully bub will be on his/her best behaviour and you will go home with some amazing photos.
-You will discuss the results of your GBS swab, and any other questions you may have with the Midwife and Obstetrician.
+You will discuss the results of your GBS swab, and any other questions you may have with the Obstetrician.
 You will return next week to start your weekly visits.

 37 Week Antenatal Visit